 David runs into his old friend Traddles and visits him in Camdentown where he learns that Traddles is a boarder with the Micawbers, who are still trying to keep a step ahead of creditors.

 Barkis is dying and David journeys to Yarmouth to be with Peggotty during this crisis.
 Steerforth secretly charms Emily away from Ham and they run away together, Mr Peggotty goes in search of her.
-Betsy Trotwood visits David in London and informs him that she has lost her fortune through bad business deals, she and Mr. Dick move in with David.
+Betsey Trotwood visits David in London and informs him that she has lost her fortune through bad business deals, she and Mr. Dick move in with David.
 David goes to work for Dr. Strong, learning shorthand to try to earn money while still apprenticed at Doctor's Commons.

 David and Dora are engaged in secret.
 Miss Murdstone finds David's letters to Dora and she and Mr. Spenlow confront David, telling him to forget about Dora.
 Mr. Spenlow is then found dead, with no will, and Dora goes to live with two spinster aunts.

 Mr. Micawber is employed by Uriah Heep who has moved in with the Wickfields and has designs on Agnes, much to Mr. Wickfield's agony.
 David, like Dickens, becomes a parliamentary reporter and begins to write and have his stories published.
 His success allows him to marry Dora.